jrief/django-formset/docs/source/model-form.rst

 	    teaser = models.FileField(upload_to='images', blank=True)

 We then use that model to create a form class.
-There however is a caveat: Some Django widgets used for rendering HTML fields shall or must be replaced by alternative widgets offerend by the **django-formset**-library.
-This is because, compared to their pure HTML counterpart, they greately enhance the user experience functionality of many input elements.
+There however is a caveat: Some Django widgets used for rendering HTML fields shall or must be replaced by alternative widgets offered by the **django-formset**-library.
+This is because, compared to their pure HTML counterpart, they greatly enhance the user experience functionality of many input elements.
 When using a ``FileField``, the widget *must* be replaced, because an asynchronous file upload otherwise wouldn't work.

-More on this topic can be found in :ref:`widgets`.
+More on this topic can be found in :ref:`alternative-widgets`.

 The form to edit the above model ``Article`` shall optionally override field ``reporter`` which contains more than 900 entries and therefore is user unfriendly to be rendered by a HTML